 ES 200- 201 provide an introduction to environmental science in an interdisciplinary context.
 This second course in the sequence will establish a foundational knowledge of the biosphere and its interactions with the lithosphere, hydrosphere, and atmosphere.
 Students will gain the cellular, organismal, population, and evolutionary principles necessary to understand ecosystems on local, regional, and global scales.
 Students will learn how all species within the ecosystem are interrelated, with each relying on the others, and will examine human interactions with ecosystems and the impact of those interactions.
 Current environmental issues such as the transformation of ecosystems in response to climate change, overexploitation, and agriculture will be a focus.
 Topics will include: nutrient cycling, biodiversity, invasive species, extinction, pollution, habitat destruction, and conservation.
 Scientific methodology, ethics in scientific research, data analysis, evaluation of scientific claims, and an introduction to modeling tools will be included.
 Includes laboratory.

 Prerequisite: ES 200

 Includes laboratory.
 Prerequisite: ES 200

-This course examines the social, economic, governmental, and environmental dimensions of sustainable urban development.
-Some of the major themes explored include indicators of sustainability, urban demographic trends, environmental justice, green building, urban sprawl, sustainable energy and transportation, and global climate change.
+This course examines the social, economic, political, governmental, and environmental dimensions of sustainable urban development.
+Some of the major themes explored include sustainable energy, urban planning, urban demographic trends, environmental justice, green building, urban sprawl, infrastructure, transportation, public health, global climate change, and democratic participation.